rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 # Container design philosophy

+Creating new containers is easy.
+What can be difficult is deciding how to divide your workload most effectively among many containers.

+## Initial design suggestions

-As a general rule of thumb, the author believes that authoritative decisions from a design and development standpoint come directly from Docker Inc. themselves, primarily from Docker CTO Solomon Hykes.
-Though there are several voices in the container industry, Hykes' opinions around suggestions tend to be well received.
-The relationship between Solomon Hykes and the Docker community is similar to that of Linus Torvalds with the Linux Kernel community.
+As a general rule of thumb, the author believes that authoritative decisions from a design and development standpoint come directly from Docker, Inc., primarily from Docker CTO Solomon Hykes.
+Though there are several voices in the container industry, Hykes' opinions and suggestions tend to be well received.
+The relationship between Solomon Hykes and the Docker community is similar to that of Linus Torvalds with the Linux kernel community.
 However, since Docker Inc. is in fact a business, one can expect that Hykes has a responsibility to his investors and himself to position all of Docker’s offerings as the preferred methodology.
 As one can imagine in any scenario in which advice comes from a profit-motivated entity, you should take this advice as a starting point and then do your own investigation to find the approach that works best for you.

 ## One process per container

-Docker’s “Best Practices” guide suggests that you
-“run only one process per container [(1)](#resources).”
-Though it initially seems to be simple design decision that you could easily overlook, this concept has been met with various opinions, discussions, and interpretation in the community.
+Docker’s “Best Practices” guide suggests that you “run only one process per container [(1)](#resources).”
+Though this initially seems to be a simple design decision that you could easily overlook, this concept has been met with various opinions, discussions, and interpretation in the community.

-Though you can
-actually run more than one process per Docker container, some believe that this diverges from the simple packaging and ease-of-use that containers are supposed to provide.
-Confusion about this philosophy stems primarily from newbies wanting to find a relatable manner to use
-containers: their natural instinct is to treat it as a virtual machine that they would SSH into, hence the necessity for multiple processes representing at least the machine's true workload (such as a database) and the infrastructure of tools (such as SSH) that enable access to that workload.
+Though you can actually run more than one process per Docker container, some believe that this diverges from the simple packaging and ease-of-use that containers are supposed to provide.
+Confusion about this philosophy stems primarily from newcomers to the field who want to find a sensible way to use containers: their natural instinct is to treat it as a virtual machine that they would SSH into, hence the necessity for multiple processes representing at least the machine's true workload (such as a database) and the tools (such as networking and security tools) that enable productive access to that workload.
 However, once one realizes that there are other methods of working with a container (such as enforcing proper logs and using development containers with a TTY for shell interaction) this hurdle of packing many different processes into a container is no longer needed.

-When this insight is realized, the offering that containers provide really shines through and the instinct to create monolithic packages, such as one would do with a virtual machine, becomes less relevant.
+When this insight is realized, the benefit that containers provide really shines through and the instinct to create monolithic packages, such as one would do with a virtual machine, becomes less relevant.
 Thus, the adoption of a microservice architecture becomes prominent as its relationship to